-The fuel level gauge indicates approximate fuel level in the fuel tank via an in-tank sensor.
+The fuel level gauge indicates approximate fuel level in the fuel tank.
 The accuracy of the fuel gauge may vary as the attitude of the boat changes; the reading is only an approximation.
 As a general rule, always use the "one third" rule.
 Use one third of the fuel to reach your destination, one third to return and one third as reserve fuel.